rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 page](http://www.rackspace.com/cloud/databases/pricing/).
 Standard
 charges apply for any Cloud Servers, Cloud Load Balancers, or Cloud Sites that are used to access your Cloud Database instances.

+Please note that Cloud Databases HA pricing is per instance.
+Therefore an HA group with one master and one replica counts as two instances.